 You can read more about paying for your program in the Tuition Fees, Changes and Cancellations Policy.

-To enroll you will be required to provide supporting documentation along with your application.
+You will also be required to provide supporting documentation along with your application.
 Academic transcripts are required in order to complete your enrollment.
 Where circumstances require, these transcripts can be provided after starting the program.
 The documentation you provide must, however, match the information you provided in the application and enrollment process.
 You can read more in the Student Handbook you receive after enrollment.
-Where dishonesty or material discrepancies are found, you may be expelled from the program, entirely at GVI’s discretion, with no refund of any fees and without any certificates or transcripts of any kind.
+Where dishonesty or material discrepancies are found, you may be expelled from the program, entirely at our discretion, with no refund of any fees and without any certificates or transcripts of any kind.

 Deadlines for enrollment: You can enroll a minimum of 24 hours before the start date of the online component of the program you wish to join.
-You can enroll in and start your online course as late as 2 weeks before your fieldwork component start date (i.e. 6 weeks after the online start date).
-You must, however, complete the online component in those 2 weeks in order to be allowed to join the fieldwork component.
-Please note that as per the rules in our Program Change Policy you will not be permitted to change your start date for the fieldwork component less than 28 days before the fieldwork component commences.
+You can enroll in and start your online course as late as 4 weeks before your fieldwork component start date.
+You must, however, complete the online component in those 4 weeks in order to be allowed to join the fieldwork component.

 Technical requirements: In order to complete the online courses you will need a current email account, and access to a computer and the Internet.